-US Sailing offers various Safety at Sea Seminars aimed at preparing sailors for offshore sailing conditions:
+US Sailing offers various Safety at Sea Courses aimed at preparing sailors for offshore sailing conditions:

-- NEW Half-Day Coastal Safety at Sea Seminar in support of coastal races and cruising which can be taken either through an in-person course or through an online course.
+- Coastal Safety at Sea Course in support of coastal races and cruising which can be taken either through an in-person course or through an online course.

-- Offshore In-person Safety at Sea Seminars for participants in ocean races and long coastal races.
+- Offshore In-person Safety at Sea Courses for participants in ocean races and long coastal races.

-- Two-Day Offshore Safety at Sea Course which features one day of in-person lectures, and a second day of hands-on training with safety gear.
+- International Offshore Safety at Sea Course which features one day of in-person lectures, and a second day of hands-on training with safety gear.

 Hanson Rescue Awards